Acne Treatment at Whitworth Walk In Clinic

 It most often affects teenagers and usually clears up when you hit your 20s.
 However, it can affect adults too.

-Acne is a common skin condition which most often affects teenagers but can also affect adults.
-It causes greasy skin, spots and cysts.
-Although it’s not in itself life-threatening, it can often cause self-esteem issues or depression for the person suffering with it.
+Although it’s not in itself life-threatening, it can often cause self-esteem issues or depression for the person suffering from it.

 It’s often caused by an excess production of sebum or hormonal changes such as puberty or pregnancy.
 Acne is also said to run in families.
 Despite what you might hear, acne is not caused by sexual activity or a lack of personal hygiene.

 Book your Walk In Clinic appointment for acne today.

 There are six main types of spots that can develop with acne: